xiaoxianyu-office/mm/Skills/Targeters/Children.md

 ## Description
 Targets any child entities summoned by the caster.
-Does not work for a player caster.
+Works for player casters, if the [summon] mechanic was used and the `summonerIsOwner` attribute was set to `true`.

 ## Attributes